 Access: In Rwanda you have it is easier to access gorilla trekking opportunities.
 The drive from the airport in Kigali to Volcanoes National Park is short, so you can easily combine a gorilla trekking trip with a visit to neighboring Tanzania, and the further away Kenya.
 In Uganda on the other hand, while you can combine the trip with safaris to the neighboring countries as well, the drive from the airport to to either Bwindi impenetrable forest or Mgahinga gorilla national park is very long.

-We therefor recommend that if you intend to trek in Uganda then you should perhaps book an 8 day safari, if you cannot and can only enjoy this adventure for a couple ideas, then Rwanda is your place to be.
+We therefore recommend that if you intend to trek in Uganda then you should perhaps book an 8 day safari, if you cannot and can only enjoy this adventure for a couple ideas, then Rwanda is your place to be.
 See more about gorilla permits in Uganda.

 How difficult is the trek?